Improve Your Smart Garden: Easy Bluetooth Range Extension for Jeedom

 When Jeedom will find a device of the selected type it doesn’t already know, a screen will pop, asking you information about this device.
 I strongly suggest here to give explicit names to your Flowercares !!
 Like the plant name, the place it will be located, etc. Later in your automation scripts, you will need those explicit names to check the values and perform the good actions, without ambiguity.

-So we assign this first one a name (and the number I wrote on each sensor), its parent object so it will be displayed in Jeedom’s dashboard, a function category, and then we will go to check its settings.
+So we assign this first one a name (and the number I wrote on each sensor so i will easily identify them when they will be outside), its parent object so it will be displayed in Jeedom’s dashboard, a function category, and then we will go to check its settings.

 In the settings we can see it is stick to a specific antenna, but we can change it.

 The final organization I used in Jeedom for this tutorial is as following.
 I created some objects in my “Home” root object, to distinguish Indoor from Outdoor equipments.
-Then, inside Outdoor, I defined one object per terace I have, one East, one West.
-Each equipment has been assigned to its target destination.
+Then, inside Outdoor, I defined one object per terrace I have, one East, one West.
+Each sensor is assigned to its target destination.

 We will test if our antennas are really giving us an extended range.
 First, i will show the Health & Network views from the BLEA Plugin, with all the equipments and antennas still on my desk.
 It means they are all really close from each others !

-We can still see on which antenna every sensor is bound.
+We can still see with which antenna every sensor is bound.
 Now, i will shutdown all antennas.

 Now I will move my sensors in various places of my terraces, where they could really be located, still with only my main jeedom controller active, no antennas.